HDMI

 Command parameter description:

-Video Playback Display Effect
+Video Playback Interface

 Audio Playback Function Usage

-Visual Interface Audio Playback: Open the Gnome desktop, find the audio file in the Gnome desktop's File Manager, and click the audio file to play it.
+GUI Audio Playback: Open the Gnome desktop, find the audio file in the Gnome desktop's File Manager, and click the audio file to play it.

 Desktop Operation Steps

-Audio Playback Display Effect
+Audio Playback Interface

-VLC Command Line Audio Playback Function: When playing via command line, follow these steps to enter the corresponding commands.
+VLC Command-Line Audio Playback Function: When playing via command line, follow these steps to enter the corresponding commands.

 VLC 1.mp3 #Play audio

-Audio Playback Display Effect
+Audio Playback Interface

-GST Command Line Audio Playback Function: When playing via command line, you need to follow the steps below to enter the corresponding commands.
+GST Command-Line Audio Playback Function: When playing via command line, you need to follow the steps below to enter the corresponding commands.

 Note: After entering the corresponding command, the audio playback progress will be displayed in the terminal.